Second trial begins for North Miami cop who fired at autistic man holding a toy truck

 One bullet pierced Kinsey’s thigh.
 Rios was unhurt.
 Rubin showed jurors a photo of Kinsey’s blood on the pavement.
 “That would have been Arnaldo’s brains or blood all over the street,” the prosecutor said.

-Defense lawyers say Aledda, in a chaotic scene beset by faulty police radios, truly believed Rios-Soto was holding Kinsey hostage and was about to kill him.
-The defense will present its opening statement Thursday afternoon.
+Defense lawyers say Aledda, in a chaotic scene beset by faulty police radios, truly believed Rios was holding Kinsey hostage and was about to kill him.

+Attorney Douglas Hartman told jurors that Rios was holding the toy “like it was a gun.”

+Aledda, at his first trial, took the stand.
+“At that point, I had to fire my shot.
+I thought the black male was going to get executed,” Aledda told jurors, adding: “My heart was pounding out of my chest.
+I’ve never been in the position to take a life to save another.”

-Aledda’s case garnered worldwide attention amid national scrutiny on police tactics.
+Aledda’s case came amid growing national calls for more scrutiny of police tactics.
 A portion of the confrontation — Kinsey on the ground, his hands in the air, begging for cops to not shoot — was captured on bystander cellphone video that went viral.

 Aledda’s first trial in March ended in a hung jury — five of six of jurors wanted to acquit Aledda outright.
 He was acquitted of one misdemeanor charge of culpable negligence.